-The most popular path for starting a career in tech is still earning a bachelor’s degree.
-Some colleges offer degrees in cloud computing specifically.
-Others, only have degrees in subjects like computer science and information technology, which are ideal to develop a strong foundation to work in the industry.
+A popular path for starting a career in this field is earning a cloud engineer degree at the undergraduate level.
+Some colleges offer bachelor’s degrees in cloud computing specifically.
+Others only have degrees in subjects like computer science and information technology, which are ideal to develop a strong foundation to work in the industry.

 Key Cloud Computing Skills to List on Your Resume

-Every cloud computing specialist should have excellent networking, DevOps, and storage skills.
+Every cloud computing specialist should have excellent networking, DevOps, and data management skills.
 In addition, they need expertise in business, data analysis, security, and project management.
 Below we dive deeper into the most important skills for cloud computing.

 There is a wide range of technical skills required of a cloud computing professional.
 These professionals need to have a large and varied skillset that includes cloud service providers, operating systems like Linux, storage, networking, virtualization, web services, application programming interfaces (APIs), and DevOps.

-These skills are essential in the field and having knowledge of more than a few of them will help you stand out from others in the job market.
+These skills are essential in the field and having knowledge of more than a few of them will help you stand out from the competition.
 Seeing these skills on your resume shows the employer that you are prepared for the job and can perform your role efficiently.
 Other skills that will give you an edge are machine learning and database management.

 Every cloud engineer should be proficient in specific programming languages.
 To excel at your job, you will need to learn Python, SQL, PHP, .Net, Java, or Ruby, which are in high demand by employers.
 The more languages you know, the better chance you’ll have of landing your dream job in the industry.